-Aishwarya Javalgekar (she/her) is a feminist creator and researcher from India.
+Aishwarya Javalgekar (she/her) is a feminist writer, editor, and researcher from India.

-Aishwarya dabbles in fiction, non-fiction, and poetry, and experiments with hybrid forms.
-Her writing explores the nuances of identity, relationships, mental health, and the body.
+Aishwarya writes fiction, non-fiction, and poetry, and experiments with hybrid forms.
+Her work explores the nuances of identity, relationships, mental health, and the body.
 Her pieces have been published in literary magazines, digital platforms, and in anthologies.
-Her articles and opinion pieces are published on Feminism in India, an intersectional feminist digital platform.